Kotlin/kotlinx.serialization/docs/polymorphism.md

 JSON with its `JsonConfiguration.Stable` and `JsonConfiguration.Default` offers you to store the type name inside the object itself with the key `type`.
 You can override key name by creating your own configuration: `JsonConfiguration(classDiscriminator = "class")` or by copying an existing one: `JsonConfiguration.Stable.copy(classDiscriminator = "class")`.

-There is also a possibility to change type name storage location to the first element of wrapping array, e.g. to form `[className, object]`:
+There is also a possibility to change type name storage location to the first element of wrapping array, i.e. to form `[className, object]`:

 ```kotlin
 val json = Json(